 “The EDC instructional designer rotated my course optics, removed the red eye, and zoomed in on the learning outcomes and critical reminders.
 The course content is the same but the students are now able to navigate easily because the signposts are clear, the pathways swept, and there are speed bumps along the way.”

 Working with an instructional designer at the EDC could involve a single meeting to gain some fresh teaching ideas or teaming up for a full course design or re-design project.
-In the initial meeting, the ID will become familiar with your teaching philosophy, teaching goals and your ideas of how to reach these objectives.
+The ID will become familiar with your teaching philosophy, teaching goals and help you use sound pedagogy and integrated technology to meet these goals.

 An ID can also suggest services offered by other professionals and teams who can further assist you in their area of expertise, for example: